Employee Orientation: Keeping New Employees on Board

 Employers have to realize that orientation isn't just a nice gesture put on by the organization.
 It serves as an important element of the new employee welcome and organization integration.

-- To Save Time for the Supervisor: Simply put, the better the initial orientation, the less likely that supervisors and coworkers will have to spend time teaching the employee.
+Simply put, the better the initial orientation, the less likely that supervisors and coworkers will have to spend time teaching the employee.
 You can effectively and efficiently cover all of the things about the company, the departments, the work environment, and the culture during orientation.
-The manager and coworkers will then need to only reinforce these concepts.
+The manager and coworkers will then need only to reinforce these concepts.

 While people can learn from experience, they will make many mistakes that are unnecessary and potentially damaging.
 The main reasons orientation programs fail: The program was not planned; the employee was unaware of the job requirements; the employee does not feel welcome.